metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 If the translator is unknown or unidentified, the translator can be set as [[unknown]](https://bookbrainz.org/author/6c1b8f55-4c7e-4739-bfa2-1979da4c68e1).<br>
 Notable information about a translation should be documented in the work's annotation.

+What is the difference between an anthology, a short story cycle and a book of short stories?

+An anthology is:
+example:
+a short story cycle:
+example:
+book of short stories
+example:

 ## What should works be named?
 Generally this should be straightforward, e.g. the work for the book [The Silmarillion](https://bookbrainz.org/edition/6d2273eb-2f4e-444f-be61-15f0c23e7451) by Tolkien is called "[The Silmarillion](https://bookbrainz.org/work/e6b73035-4bf5-4989-a877-291d98309e8b)"<br>